icgood/pysasl/README.md

 #### Advertising Mechanisms

-Implementations may decide on any sub-set of mechanismms to advertise.
+Implementations may decide on any sub-set of mechanisms to advertise.
 To get a dictionary of all SASL mechanisms supported by `pysasl`:

 ```python